jmaBranquinho/blueprism-hackathon/README.md

 BDS (mean)
 - 25 ms

-# Code architecture, standards and methodology
+# Code architecture, standards and why I implemented things in such way

 Regarding my coding methodology, I applied TDD while writing most of the code and my unit tests follow the following convention: "MethodName_**When**StateUnderTest_**Should**ExceptedBehavior".